 The unique design of the Mammut Smart Alpine makes it prone to unique problems.
 Here we see how the rope can jam if the bight shifts into the wrong slot.
 This is why we only recommend it for experienced users who will be able to anticipate and correct any issues.
 Be sure to carefully read the manual.

 The potential performance benefits of passive assisted braking devices like the Smart Alpine excited our testers and buoyed the possibility of a revolution in belay devices.
 Assisted locking and two slots for double rope rappels, what more could we ask for?
 Unfortunately, these benefits are achieved with substantial compromises in the Smart Alpine.
 Although it can assist braking and rappel two ropes, it does both of these tasks poorly.
 In addition, it's bulky and creates some jerkiness when feeding slack.
-It still deserves to be complimented though for its durability and low friction in auto-block mode.
 Nevertheless, we'll keep searching for single device that can the combine the pleasant handling and reliable catch of active assisted locking devices with the ability to rappel two strands smoothly.

 Other Versions and Accessories